premist/motion-locman/README.md

 ## Usage

-Initialize a new **LocMan::Manager**, request for user authorization:
+Initialize a new **Locman::Manager**, request for user authorization:

 ```ruby
 @manager = Locman::Manager.new(